mgatelabs/LimitedMediaServer/raspberry.md

 exit raspi-config with Finish

-It will ask if you you *Would ou like to reboot now?*, Hit Yes
+It will ask if you you *Would you like to reboot now?*, Hit Yes

 Wait for a few cycles and you will eventually be sitting on a terminal based login prompt.
 Take note of the IP address, you will need this for later.